noam-honig/graphql-discussion-with-jycouet/README.md

   - [x] `SqlDatabase.LogToConsole = true`
   - [ ] Share my clean SQL function?
   - [ ] Tune formats? (provide a function?)
-- In the todo list, where to we set a v1? v2?
 - Adding a nice log on db doesn't exist?
 - Field enum? to have db Enums?
-- Where to throw new GraphQLError(`Forbidden`)? (and all others?)
-- speak about ! or not... (db migration?!)

 ## Notes